Menu

 Intermediate + Advanced

 Develop your pottery skills as you focus on wheel-throwing techniques in stoneware and porcelain.
 Lessons will cover both functional and decorative pottery with emphasis on classical forms as we know them.
 Students will be shown how to apply glazes and/or oxide washes to achieve desired results, such as combining glaze colors and the application of wood ash to create unexpected effects on their work.
 Wear clothes that can get dirty.
-Pottery tool kits are available for sale in the studio for $26 and firing fees are $2.75/pound.
-Cash or check only.
+Pottery tool kits are available for sale in the studio for $27 and firing fees are $3.50/pound.
+Payable by credit card, cash or check.
 Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
 Please click here for more details regarding registration, accessibility, communication, photography and cancellation.

 Suggested Ages: 18+